crimsonvspurple/compare-langs/README.md

 # Expected Results (Based on common beliefs)
 - `c-std`: C, being the low level system language with lowest overhead, will be fastest (well, 2nd most; see below).
-- `c-pointer`: Using pointer arithmetics, we should be able to squeeze out a little more performance and should be fastest (faster than `c-std`).
+- `c-pointer`: Using pointer arithmetic, we should be able to squeeze out a little more performance and should be fastest (faster than `c-std`).
 - `java-for`: Java, being byte-code interpreted language during runtime, will be slower than C variations.
 - `java-no-jit`: Without `JIT` optimization, Java will be extremely slow.
 - `java-stream`: This should be really fast as Java will utilize multiple CPU cores but can it be faster than C?